CRATETV/crate-tv-app/README.md

 - **Staging Environment**: Preview unreleased movies and content changes by adding `?env=staging` to the URL.
 A banner indicates you're in preview mode.
 - **Secure Admin Panel**: A password-protected page (`/admin`) for content management.
 Authentication is handled by a secure, serverless API endpoint, and the password is stored safely as an environment variable.
 - **Integrated Secure File Uploader**: Upload movie files, trailers, and posters directly to Amazon S3 from the admin panel.
 The system uses secure presigned URLs for fast, direct-to-S3 uploads.
-- **NEW: Roku SDK Channel**: The project now includes a complete, feed-driven Roku channel built with the SDK.
-The Admin Panel provides a step-by-step guide for packaging and publishing.
+- **NEW: Automated Roku SDK Channel Packaging**: The project now includes a complete, feed-driven Roku channel built with the SDK.
+The Admin Panel features a one-click tool to download a production-ready channel package, eliminating all manual code editing and zipping.
 - **NEW: Analytics Dashboard**: A secure page to view total users, recent sign-ups, sales data from Square, filmmaker payout reports, and movie view counts.

 ---